 - We have deliberately not mentioned about stay options as there are many available suiting all budgets.
 You may check on – Trip Advisor

 - For people who are planning Coastal Karnataka road trip from Mumbai and Pune, it can be done reverse up starting from Karwar.
 After Mangalore, they can return to Mumbai/Pune via Thirthahalli – Shivamogga – Chitradurga.
 Stay overnight at Belgaum.
 Add two more days for commute from Mumbai/Pune to Karwar and Belgaum to Pune/Mumbai

 - For those who wants to do this Coastal Karnataka road trip from Chennai have to add two more days and stay in Bangalore on Day 1 and Day 9.

-- For those who wants to do this Coastal Karnataka road trip from Hyderabad have to add two more days and stay in Bangalore on Day 1 and Day 9.
+- For those who want to do this Coastal Karnataka road trip from Hyderabad have to add two more days and stay in Bangalore on Day 1 and Day 9.

 - Those who are not from Bangalore can easily fly to Mangalore and hire self-drive cars to do this trip.

 - Please be careful while entering and playing in the sea.
 Follow local safety guidelines.
 Do not venture deep into the water.